To understand the role of an archaeologist and what happens at an archaeological dig.

 - What are the differences between a historian and an archaeologist?

 - Why do archaeologists dig?
 What with?
 How do they do it?
 Show pictures, videos etc. of Dr Diane Davies’s excavations or use the 5 W’s.

 - What skills does an archaeologist need?
 Students could create a job description (or the teacher could write one) based on the following features: ability to notice the context, interest in stories (analysis of past), objectivity, team work, peer assessment skills, expert in one are, interest in the past, willing to travel, can work/live in harsh environments.
 Desirable skills: language, objectivity, facts.

 Activity 2: Consolidating Knowledge

-Example activities could include “A day in the life of an archaeologist” webpage or magazine article, or, students try to discover the story behind a given object (e.g. an item in the classroom) to illustrate objectivity (teacher gives wrong info/correct info to some students to illustrated context, and how important facts and context are.
+Example activities could include “A day in the life of an archaeologist” webpage (see below) or magazine article, or, students try to discover the story behind a given object (e.g. an item in the classroom) to illustrate objectivity (teacher gives wrong info/correct info to some students to illustrated context, and how important facts and context are.
 You could also design a practical activity in the form of an archaeological dig

 - A Visit to your School by Dr Diane, Maya Archaeologist – A real life archaeologist!